 The fact that PRP has been proven to increase healing time is the principle behind PRP for cosmetic use.

-Platelet-rich plasma in vampire facials is used to heal the wounds that microneedling makes quickly.
+Platelet-rich plasma in Micro-needling with activated PRP is used to heal the wounds that microneedling makes quickly.
 When this injection is applied along with other treatments, especially microneedling, healthier, tighter, and younger-looking skin should be expected.

-To be specific, here are what patients claim to notice after doing the Vampire Facial with PRP:
+To be specific, here are what patients claim to notice after doing the Micro-needling with activated PRP with PRP:

 - Plumped up sagging skin